 The memorandum of understanding (MoU) is agreed between the UK government and the devolved governments.
 It sets out broad terms for how the governments will work together on matters of mutual interest.

 The MoU is not legally binding.
 It sets out procedures for avoiding and resolving inter-governmental disputes.
 It also contains overarching agreements (concordats) on:

 - co-ordination of European Union policy issues

 - international relations

-The MoU applies equally to the UK government and the 3 devolved administrations.
+The MoU applies equally to the UK government and the devolved governments.
 It is supplemented by bilateral concordats.
-These are agreements between individual devolved administrations and specific UK government departments.